brendenk1/BluetoothStack/README.md

 ## Understanding System Scanning

 Responding to system scanning can be handled via the `systemScanningPublisher` on `BluetoothStack` object.
-They system scanning publisher will report a `Bool` type to indicate if the system is actively scanning for peripherals.
+The system scanning publisher will report a `Bool` type to indicate if the system is actively scanning for peripherals.

 ```
 let state = BluetoothStack()